 - Passing score on the MTEL Communication and Literacy subtest (may be completed during the first semester of study)

 - Official transcript from each graduate institution that awarded your degree(s) or course credit, if applicable

-We offer you a cadre of professionals, faculty, adjunct faculty, and clinical supervisors who view themselves as partners and mentors with our students, as they undertake this arduous, yet satisfying journey.
+Worcester State offers you a cadre of professionals, faculty, adjunct faculty, and clinical supervisors who view themselves as partners and mentors with students, as they undertake this arduous, yet satisfying journey.

 All clinical experience is fully supervised.

 A 30+ hour pre-practicum is completed during the second semester of the first year.
 Students are placed in a school and work directly with children.

 A 600+ hour practicum is completed during the second year of study.

 During the third year, students complete a 1,200+ hour, unpaid internship in a school system.

 Students receive a EdS in school psychology and an MEd in school psychology at the culmination of 3 years of full-time study.
 Upon completion, students may receive institutional endorsement to obtain the credential of school psychologist in the state of Massachusetts.

 The education specialist degree is awarded upon successful completion of 72 credits combined planned program of study including a supervised, full-time practicum (600+ hours) and supervised full-time, unpaid internship (total 1,200+ hours), completion of an acceptable professional portfolio, and successful performance on a comprehensive examination.
 Candidates must satisfy all other graduate and degree requirements.